cmuparlay/pbbsbench/docs/benchmarks/integerSort.md

 ### Input and Output File Formats

-The input and output should be in the sequence file format.
+The input and output data need to be in the [sequence file format](../fileFormats/sequence.html), both with the same element type.
+The element type is either a pair of integers or a single integer.

-The output file must be
-in sorted with respect to the integer values.
-If there is auxiliary data it must be included in the output.
+The output file must be in sorted order with respect to integer ordering (first integer if pairs).